steelwheels/KiwiScript/KiwiLibrary/Document/Library.md

 * [Functions](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/GlobalFunction.md)

 ## Built-in modules
-The module is written by Swift and built in `jsrun` command.
+The module is written by native language (Swift).
-The auto loaded class/object is always loaded before executing the user script.
+The auto loaded class/object can be always used in the user script.
 On the other hand, the other libraries are loaded by [require](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/RequireFunc.md) statement.